COVID 19 is a new virus of the SARS group of viruses. Any evidence that we have is therefore very recent and our understanding is still evolving.

-Currently, as advised by the government, as a precautionary measure, pregnant women should try to limit social contact where possible.
+Currently, as advised by the government, as a precautionary measure, pregnant women should continue to limit social contact where possible.

-We recommend staying away from other peoples children and their parents.
-Avoid going out to crowded places.
+We recommend staying away from other peoples children and their parents indoors.
+Avoid going out to very crowded places.
 Try and adhere to the 2 metre rule and do not interact closely with others outside the family home.
 Consider working from home if this is possible.
 If this is not possible then attempt to stay distant from colleagues at work.
 Avoid unnecessary hospital appointments, particularly in crowded antenatal clinics.
-Regular 20 second hand washes particularly when going out and returning home, for the partner and kids too!

-Please be assured that maternity care is prioritised and we are working round the clock to provide back up cover to support childbirth and to ensure that you and your baby are safe.
+Please be assured that maternity care is prioritised and we are working round the clock to provide cover to support childbirth and to ensure that you and your baby are safe.

 If you would like to make an appointment to discuss a private delivery or private Caesarean, we encourage video or telephone consultations for antenatal visits where possible.
 Some appointments, requiring a scan, blood tests or examination, will still need to be face to face.